 Federal Funding.
-Cambridge has been designated a participating jurisdiction under the federal HOME program and receives an annual allocation of over \$1 million from HUD for the provision of new and rehabilitated affordable housing units.
-The City receives approximately \$2.8 million annually through the CDBG program, 50% of which is allocated to housing related activities.
+Cambridge has been designated a participating jurisdiction under the federal HOME program and receives an annual allocation of over \$700,000 from HUD for the provision of new and rehabilitated affordable housing units.
+The City receives approximately \$2.7 million annually through the CDBG program, much of which is allocated to housing related activities.

 Public Housing.
 The focus of the Cambridge Housing Authority is currently on the planning and construction of large-scale capital improvements to preserve and protect its deeply affordable housing portfolio.
-Substantial modernization is underway at 292 units while many other properties in CHA stock are still in need of substantial rehabilitation.
-CHA estimates its remaining capital needs across 2,645 units at \$300 million (construction and soft costs), and is developing financing plans for the work to move forward in phases during the next decade in a program known as the Cambridge Public Housing Preservations Program.
-The Phase 1 program, which consisted of substantial modernization of 332 units is underway and will be completed in 2013.
-Design work is underway for Phase 2.
+Substantial modernization is nearing completion at 292 units, Phase 1 of the Cambridge Public Housing Preservation Program (CPHPP).
+However many other properties in the CHA stock are still in need of substantial rehabilitation.
+CHA estimates its remaining capital needs across 2,645 units at \$300 million (construction and soft costs), and is developing financing plans for the work to move forward during the next decade.
+Design work is underway for various sites for Phase 2 of the CPHPP.
 Additionally, the Housing Authority continues to prioritize upgrading building systems and implementing energy savings measures throughout its entire portfolio.
+CHA's spending plan anticipates nearly \$84.6 million in expenditures in FY 2013.
+Substantial modernization and redevelopment is nearly complete at three developments: Lincoln Way, Jackson Gardens, and Johnson Apartments.
+New construction of 42 units is planned at Temple Place through a CHA affiliate.

-The Housing Authority's Planning and Development staff currently manages active funded projects totaling \$84.6 million in construction and \$144.5 million in planning, improving 1,745 units at 14 developments.
-Substantial modernization and redevelopment is underway at three developments: Lincoln Way, Jackson Gardens, and Johnson Apartments.
-Also underway is new construction of 42 units at Temple Place through a CHA affiliate.
-The Housing Authority is able to proceed with these extensive plans using resources from the American Recovery and Reinvestment Act and HUD's Capital Fund Program as well as the flexibility afforded the Housing Authority through its participation in the federal Moving to Work Deregulation Demonstration.
-Additional funds provided through the low-income housing tax credit program, Commonwealth of Massachusetts Bond Bills, the City of Cambridge Affordable Housing Trust, and private financing will also be used in the completion of these projects.
+The Housing Authority was able to proceed with major rehabilitation plans using resources from the American Recovery and Reinvestment Act of 2009 and HUD's Capital Fund Program as well as the flexibility afforded the Housing Authority through its participation in the federal Moving to Work Deregulation Demonstration.
+Additional funds provided through the low-income housing tax credit program, Commonwealth of Massachusetts Bond Bills, the City of Cambridge Affordable Housing Trust, and private financing were also used to complete these projects.
+However, for the foreseeable future the level of support from the Capital Fund Program will decrease significantly making necessary rehabilitation more difficult to finance.
+The CHA estimates a reduction of approximately \$3.25 million in available FY 2014 funds for capital activity that would have been used to fund new modernization activities.